Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum thermodynamics

 whenever $\Lambda_{if}\geq 0$ $\forall\,i,f$.
-The inequality in Eq.~\eqref{eq:bound_work_extraction} gives an upper bound, dependent on the work protocol, to the amount of extractable work when $\aleph = 0$, and applies also to initial mixed quantum states.
-Hence, a violation of this bound, as experimentally tested in Ref.~\cite{hernandez2022experimental}, is a witness of the presence of negativity, as well as non-classical work extraction.
+The inequality in Eq.~\eqref{eq:bound_work_extraction} gives an upper bound, dependent on the work protocol, to the amount of extractable work when $\aleph = 0$, and applies also to initial quantum mixed states.
+Hence, a violation of this bound, as experimentally tested in Ref.~\cite{hernandez2022experimental}, is a witness of the presence of negativity, as well as of nonclassical work extraction.

-In Fig.~\ref{fig:avwork}, we show an example of the enhancement of work extraction aided by negativity in the qubit driven work protocol introduced in \ref{subsec:qubit_example_work}.
-In particular, we plot the average work of the TPM and KDQ probability distribution using the energies and Hamiltonian projectors in Eqs.~\eqref{eq:qubit_energies}-\eqref{eq:qubit_projectors}, as well as the quasiprobabilities in Eqs.~\eqref{eq:qubit_qmm}-\eqref{eq:qubit_qpp}, with $p=1/2$, $c=-1/2$ ($c=0$ to get the work statistics of the TPM scheme), and $\delta=\Omega/(\sqrt{2}+1)$.
+In Fig.~\ref{fig:avwork}, we show an example of the enhancement of work extraction aided by negativity using the work protocol introduced in \ref{subsec:qubit_example_work}, applied to a driven qubit.
+In particular, we plot the average work of the TPM and MHQ probability distributions using the energies and Hamiltonian projectors in Eqs.~\eqref{eq:qubit_energies}-\eqref{eq:qubit_projectors}, as well as the quasiprobabilities in Eqs.~\eqref{eq:qubit_qmm}-\eqref{eq:qubit_qpp}, with $p=1/2$, $c=-1/2$ ($c=0$ to get the work statistics of the TPM scheme), and $\delta=\Omega/(\sqrt{2}+1)$.

 Interestingly, if the initial state of the qubit [see Eq.~\eqref{eq:initial_state_qubit}] is fully mixed ($c=0$), then the average work is zero for any value of the final time $t_2$, see Fig.~\ref{fig:avwork}.
 On the other hand, turning on the quantum coherence in $\rho$ and making use of quasiprobability to attain the work distribution $P[W]$, the energy injected by the driving field is transformed into extractable work, beyond the classical bound [right-hand-side of Eq.~\eqref{eq:bound_work_extraction}] in the interval $(\Omega t)/\pi \in [0.6,1.4]$ approximately.
+In this case study with a qubit the classical bound amounts to